JanCBredow/JanCBredow/README.md

 ## About Me

-23 y/o me was born near berlin but wanna leave, heading directly to mars... like chillin around with elon musk and stuff...
+23 y/o me was born near berlin but wanna leave this planet, heading directly to mars... like chillin around with elon musk and stuff...

 ## Github Stats: